 The Title IX Education Amendments of 1972, under the US Department of Labor, changed that injustice and lack of opportunity.
 Today, additional sports are adding women's divisions often in schools and the Olympiad.

 Regardless of all this, many people do not realize that America has an official world class Women's Baseball Team under USABaseball.

 Historic Women's TeamsClick thumbnail to view full-size

 USABaseball Women's Team

-Meanwhile, the strongest and most organized women's teams seem to be in the United States and major players for 2015 are listed by Major League Baseball at the website mlb.mlb.com/usa_baseball/roster_womens.jsp.
+Meanwhile, the strongest and most organized women's teams seem to be in the United States.
+Major female ball players for 2015 are listed by Major League Baseball at the website mlb.mlb.com/usa_baseball/roster_womens.jsp.

 The number of runs scored per season by the team has improved markedly during those years of 2004 through 2012, from 33 to 114 home runs.
 Runs Batted In (RBIs) increased from 27 to 102.